LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/002-deploy-glue-jobs.md

 ### 1. Add your script to the Data Platform Project using the GitHub UI

 :::note
-If your Glue job was created using the Glue Studio UI, you can find the automatically generated script from the "Script" tab when viewing your job in Glue Studio.
+If your Glue job was created using the Glue Studio UI, you can find the automatically generated script by navigating to the `Script` tab when viewing your job in Glue Studio.
 :::

 - Open the [scripts directory][scripts-directory] in the Data Platform Project and navigate to your department folder